How to Teach SnapWords®

-1) For each section (there are 25 in all), find the word walls first and display them in a pocket chart clearly visible to all your students.
-If you want to jump-start your class, use the SnapWords™ in a pocket chart and post the supplied words in a word wall.
+1) For each section (there are 25 in all), find the word walls first (at the back of each section) and display them in a pocket chart clearly visible to all your students.
+If you want to jump-start your class, use the SnapWords® in a pocket chart and post the supplied words on a wall.

 4) Any activity that is recorded on paper would make a great contribution to a student portfolio.
-It would be so easy to tell how each child is doing, where he/she needs more support, and how parents could reinforce their child’s learning at home.
+It would be so easy to tell how each child is doing, where they need more support, and how parents could reinforce their child’s learning at home.

 5) When you have determined that all your students know that group of words, post them on the word wall in ABC order and take out the next group of words.